 .jpg)

-We've now partnered with Red Hen Press for distribution through Publishers Group West.
-And every two years we will present a book selected by Letras Latinas, administered by the respected professor and writer Francisco Aragon of the University of Notre Dame in Indiana.
+Since 2025 we’ve partnered with Red Hen Press for distribution through Publishers Group West.
+Every two years we will present a book selected by Letras Latinas, administered by the respected professor and writer Francisco Aragon of the literary initiative at the University of Notre Dame’s Institute for Latino Studies.

-Many TCP poets have gone on to greater achievement: Patricia Smith became national and international poetry slam champion, a Kingsley Tufts Book Award winner, and later nominated for the Pulitzer Prize; Terrance Hayes won the National Book Award for a later collection of poetry; and Elizabeth Alexander became President Barack Obama's inaugural poet in 2009.
-Other Tcp poets have won recognition such as a PEN Josephine Miles Literary Award, Lila Wallace-Reader's Digest Writers Award, a Carl Sandburg Book Award, a Paterson Poetry Prize, a Lannan Fellowship in Poetry, Jackson Memorial Prize, and as a finalist for a National Book Critics Circle Award.
+Many poets published by TCP have gone on to greater achievement: Patricia Smith won the 2025 National Book Award for Poetry, Kingsley Tufts Book Award, Ruthy Lilly Poetry Prize, and is a four-time National Poetry Slam Champion.
+Terrance Hayes won a National Book Award and a MacArthur Fellowship.
+Afaa Michael Weaver won a Kingsley Tufts Book Award.
+Elizabeth Alexander became President Barack Obama's inaugural poet in 2009.
+Other TCP poets have won recognition such as PEN Josephine Miles Literary Awards, a Lila Wallace-Reader's Digest Writers Award, a Carl Sandburg Book Award, a Paterson Poetry Prizes, a Lannan Fellowship in Poetry, Jackson Poetry Prizes, and finalists for the Pulitzer and National Book Critics Circle Award.

-TCP began in 1989 with the publication of Luis J. Rodriguez's first book, the 19-poem collection "Poems Across the Pavement," designed by Jane Brunette of Menominee/German/French descent, who has remained as TCP designer ever since.
-With Jane's artistic skills for covers and inside pages, and Luuis as founding editor, the press began publishing the best collections of the thriving Chicago poetry scene - home of the Poetry Slam.
-In 1191, TCP became the publishing wing of the nonprofit Guild Complex Literary Arts Center in Chicago, run by Michael Warr and co-founded in 1989 by a collective of artists, writers and activists, including Luis J. Rodriguez.
-Northwestern University Press became our distributor to the trade around that time until 2025.
-In 2005 TCP became the publishing wing of Tia Chucha's Centro Cultural & Bookstore, founded in L.A.'s San Fernando Valley by Luis Rodriguez and his wife Trini in 2001.
+TCP began in 1989 with the publication of Luis J. Rodriguez's first book, "Poems Across the Pavement."
+The press then published the best of the thriving Chicago poetry scene, home of the Poetry Slam.
+From there we expanded to poets from around the country and U.S. territories.
+In 1991, TCP became the publishing wing of the nonprofit Guild Complex Literary Arts Center in Chicago, run by Michael Warr and co-founded in 1989 by a collective of artists, writers and activists, including Luis J. Rodriguez.
+Northwestern University Press served as our distributor around that time.
+In 2005 TCP became the publishing wing of Tia Chucha's Centro Cultural & Bookstore.

 about Tia Chuchas Press